Tips for relationships and coping with chronic illnesses

 “Caregiver stress or fatigue is very common, with statistics showing that at least half of all caregivers show signs of physical decline,” said Sung J. Cho, Psy.D.

-, a board-certified clinical psychologist with Swedish Medical Group.
+, a board-certified clinical psychologist with Endeavor Health Medical Group.
 “This can be due to the increase in physical and emotional stress compounded with the lack of engaging in self-care activities such as seeing one’s doctor for their own physical decline, poor diet and sleep and a lack of exercise and activities that promote one’s own sense of satisfaction and well-being.”

 How do I best cope with these changes?